 All three elephants were really playing together, the light was coming from the same direction, and the scale was not an issue.
 All I had to do was tweak the contrast and cut and paste the images together.
 I removed the color to help me with the tones.

 I could’ve drawn just two elephants and saved a ton of time but when it comes to visual impact, odd numbers tend to win.
-This one is immeasurably better as a group of three.
+The final piece is immeasurably better as a group of three.

 You’ll need a photo editor to make life easy.
 This is another great class by Cat Coquillette on Skillshare (affiliate) about Photoshop basics.